-Visas can be cancelled under s.116(1), (1AA), (1AB) or (1AC):
+Visas can be cancelled under s 116(1), (1AA), (1AB) or (1AC):

-- before the visa holder enters Australia; - when the visa holder is in immigration clearance; - when the visa holder leaves Australia; or - while the non-citizen is in the migration zone.4
+- before the visa holder enters Australia; - when the visa holder is in immigration clearance; - when the visa holder leaves Australia; or - while the non-citizen is in the migration zone.7

-However, a permanent visa cannot be cancelled under s.116(1) whilst the visa holder is in Australia and was immigration cleared on last entering Australia.5
+However, a permanent visa cannot be cancelled under s 116(1) whilst the visa holder is in Australia and was immigration cleared on last entering Australia.8

-The Tribunal has no jurisdiction under either Part 5 or Part 7 of the Act to review decisions to cancel permanent visas where the visa applicant is not in Australia at the time of cancellation.
-Under Part 5 of the Act jurisdiction to review decisions to cancel visas is limited to circumstances where the visa holder is in the migration zone and not in immigration clearance at the time of cancellation.6 As a permanent visa cannot be cancelled under s.116(1) whilst the visa holder is in Australia and was immigration cleared, applications to review cancellations of permanent visas under s.116(1) should not arise under Part 5 of the Act.
-A permanent visa may be cancelled under s.116(1AA) [decision-maker not satisfied as to the visa holder's identity] or s.116(1AC) [benefit asked for, received by, offered or provided by a visa holder in return for a sponsorship-related event] where the visa holder is in the migration zone and immigration cleared and consequently a review of such a cancellation under Part 5 may arise.7
+The Tribunal has no jurisdiction under either Part 5 or Part 7 of the Act to review decisions to cancel permanent visas where the visa holder is not in Australia at the time of cancellation.
+Under Part 5 of the Act, jurisdiction to review decisions to cancel substantive visas is limited to circumstances where the visa holder is in the migration zone and not in immigration clearance at the time of cancellation.
+As a permanent visa cannot be cancelled under s 116(1) whilst the visa holder is in Australia and was immigration cleared, applications to review cancellations of permanent visas under s 116(1) should not arise under Part 5 of the Act.
+A permanent visa may be cancelled under s 116(1AA) [decision-maker not satisfied as to the visa holder's identity], s 116(1AB) [incorrect information given in circumstances not covered by Subdivision C, that is, not given in a visa application or on a passenger card], or s 116(1AC) [benefit asked for, received by, offered or provided by a visa holder in return for a sponsorship-related event] where the visa holder is in the migration zone and immigration cleared and consequently such a cancellation may be reviewable under Part 5.11